hucker/splint/README.md

 of `pylint` in identifying and resolving code issues, I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
 Splint allows for effortless linting of any aspect of your project or system, providing easy access to test results for integration with Streamlit and FastAPI.

+The intention is NOT to be a `linter` by parsing the syntax of a programming language, it is meant to be a `linter` in the sense that some system has a large set of rules that must be met for the system to be in a good state.

 After experimenting with various approaches, including scripting and configuration files, I found that a `pytest`-like framework could offer the flexibility and ease of use I sought.
 While `pytest` serves a different purpose,